Crepiks/how-to-crack-ti/answers/vue/vue.md

 ## What are the conditional directives?

-Conditional directives are directives used to conditionaly render or display elements.
+Conditional directives are directives which accepts boolean as a value to decide whether to render the element or not.

 ## Why should not use if and for directives together on the same element?